The Standard 8-Foot Regular Duty Winch-Up Model

 Because you will be handling the cable so much, we strongly recommend the Synthetic Rope upgrade.

-April ) : The standard winch is a 2,000 pound Warn utility winch.
-Falcon of America has designed a marine winch specifically for our application.
-It's foundation is a 2500 pound sealed winch used for ATV's and snow plows, so it is durable and made for wet conditions.
+February): The standard winch is a 2,000 pound utility winch.
+The upgrade winch is a 3500 pound winch.
 We had them add a built-in relay and a 12-foot LED control tether that can be plugged in and then removed so no one else can unload your PWC.
 It comes with 18 feet of sheathed 8 AWG 12-volt wiring with ring terminals on the end to connect to your battery.
 You can see a full description here.